 George Ryga first found national fame

-when CBC television produced his play, “Indian” and soon two of his novels were published in England.
-Most of Ryga’s creative output originated from his home in Summerland, including The Ecstasy of Rita Joe, which was published to critical acclaim in 1967 and remains the best-selling Canadian play of all time.
+When CBC Television produced his play Indian, two of his novels were soon published in England.
+Most of Ryga’s creative output originated from his home in Summerland, including The Ecstasy of Rita Joe, which premiered at the Vancouver Playhouse in 1967 and later opened the newly built National Arts Centre in Ottawa in 1968.
+The play was published by Talon in 1970 and remains the best-selling Canadian play of all time.